-An estimated 39,000 low-income District households received Supplemental Nutrition Assistance Program (SNAP) assistance in 2014, and these individuals also face unique workforce challenges.
-Though a majority of these households had at least one working family member, 31.4% of these households had no family member that had been employed in the past 12 months-compared to 9.2% among the households not receiving food stamp assistance.30 DHS also administers SNAP, and inter-agency coordination efforts will also help us better serve this population.
+An estimated 41,800 low-income District households received Supplemental Nutrition Assistance Program (SNAP) assistance in 2016, and these individuals also face unique workforce challenges.
+Though a majority of these households had at least one working family member, 29.4% of these households had no family member that had been employed in the past 12 months-compared to 8.3% among the households not receiving food stamp assistance.
+DHS also administers SNAP, and other interagency coordination efforts will also help better serve this population.

-Individuals with disabilities, including youth who are individuals with disabilities
+Individuals with Disabilities, Including youth who are Individuals with Disabilities:

-According to data provided by the Department on Disability Services, Rehabilitation Services Administration (DDS/RSA), 37,300 District residents between the ages of 21-64 (roughly 8.8 percent) are estimated to have a disability.
-Of those individuals, it is estimated that 32.8 percent are employed, compared with 76.9 percent of people without disabilities.
-However, only 16.1 percent of people with disabilities are employed on a full-time/full year basis, compared with 61.1 percent of people without disabilities.
-The poverty rate for working age people with disabilities is 38.5 percent, compared with a poverty rate of 14.7 percent for people without disabilities, both of which are the second highest rates in the nation.31
+According to data provided by the Department on Disability Services, Rehabilitation Services Administration (DDS/RSA), 41,000 District residents between the ages of 20-64 (roughly 9.5 percent) are estimated to have a disability.
+Of those individuals, it is estimated that 32.3 percent are employed, compared with 79 percent of people without disabilities.
+However, only 19.9 percent of individuals with disabilities are employed on a full-time/full-year basis, compared with 58.2 percent of people without disabilities.
+The poverty rate for working age people with disabilities is 38.7 percent, compared with a poverty rate of 13.6 percent for people without disabilities, both of which are the second highest rates in the nation.
+30

 The prevalence of youth ages 16-20 with disabilities is 8.3 percent, or approximately 3,600 individuals.
 The District does not track employment rates for youth with disabilities, specifically.
 However, DDS/RSA works closely with the Office of the State Superintendent for Education (OSSE) to coordinate transition services for students with disabilities.
 One of the factors OSSE tracks is post-school outcomes for students with disabilities.
-This tracks the percentage of youth who have exited school, who had individualized education plans while in school, and the activities these youth are engaged in one year after exit from school.
-Based on the information provided for the largest education agency in the District, which includes DCPS and dependent public charter schools, only approximately 30 percent of students with disabilities are engaged in post-secondary education, training or employment one year after exiting from high school in the District.32.
+This tracks the percentage of youth who have exited school, who had individualized education plans while in school, and the activities these youths are engaged in one year after exit from school.
+Based on the information provided for the largest education agency in the District, which includes DCPS and dependent public charter schools, only approximately 30 percent of students with disabilities are engaged in post-secondary education, training, or employment one year after exiting from high school in the District.